Frequently Asked Questions

 Testing in my app

-How do I get a sandbox API key?
+How do I get a Sandbox API key?

-1. In the BMO Developer Portal, select your username and choose My Apps from the dropdown.
+- In the BMO Developer Portal, select your username and choose My Apps from the dropdown.

-2. Select the Register New App button.
+- Select the Register New App button.

-3. Fill in the details and select Register New App.
+- Fill in the details and select Register New App.

 Once you have your key, go to our sandbox and generate an Access Token.
 You can use this token to test any of your registered apps.

-What is my API Key?
+What is my API key?

-What is an application, and how many can I register?
+How many applications can I register?

 Launching my app